 Out of flour but really want some cookies?!
-No sweat – you can use pancake mix!
+You can use pancake mix!
 These Chocolate Chip Pancake Mix Cookies are a cross between puffy pancakes and soft muffin tops!
-With a few easy ingredients, they’re simple to make with any ‘just add water’ pancake mix!
+Simple to make with any ‘just add water’ pancake mix!

 To make these pancake mix cookies, you need the following:

 - ‘just-add-water’ pancake mix – The beauty of just-add-water pancake mix is simply that: you only have to add water, but you can still get fluffy, delicious pancakes.
 That’s because these ready to use mixes have the flour and the leaveners all mixed in.
 For cookies, you need a few more things to achieve a cookie (instead of a pancake), but you don’t need to use any other flour or leaveners at all.
 Since most just-add-water mixes have this in common, you can use almost any one you find at the store.

 - banana OR applesauce – adding just one mushy banana or some applesauce to the batter/dough helps add moisture and a hint of extra sweetness to the cookies.
 The applesauce adds even more moisture in my opinion, but either will work!

 - peanut butter – For flavor, because I love peanut butter.
 Any nut butter will work here!

 - real maple syrup – To help sweeten up these pancake mix cookies, I use real maple syrup.
 This would usually go on top of pancakes, so why not go inside the dough for these pancake mix cookies?